DSIMB/SWORD2/README.md

 optional arguments:
   -c PDB_CHAIN, --pdb-chain PDB_CHAIN
                         PDB chain.
-Default is A.
+If not specified, the first chain in the PDB file will be used.
   -d MODEL, --model MODEL
                         Model to parse.
-Especially usefull for NMR files which contain several models.
+Especially useful for NMR files which contain several models.
 Default is 1.
   -x CPU, --cpu CPU     Number of CPUs to use.
 Default all (0).
-Max on this computer is: 40 -e, --disable-energies
+Max on this computer is: 10 -e, --disable-energies
                         Disable the calculation of pseudo-energy of domains and PUs.
+  -l, --disable-plots   Disable the generation of contact probability matrices plots.

 required arguments:
   -o OUTPUT, --output OUTPUT